convenient/hyper-dimensional-mazes/README.md

 ...Read full log for more...                   |        ...Read full log for more...
 ```

-### Binary ND
+### Binary Hyperdimensional (4D)

 A 4D binary solution is shown below.

-It is interesting to note that the solution distance is similar for both a 2D, 3D, and a 4D maze
+It is interesting to note that the solution distance is similar for both a 2D, 3D, and a 4D maze.

 [Read full 4D solution log](readme/binary_4d.log)